 Immaculata offers each student a solid foundation in the humanities and the social and natural sciences.
-The program of liberal studies is the unifying element in the curriculum and stands as the firm basis for the various fields of specialization.
-It is hoped that the student will develop a broad vision of life and an awareness of the depth, meaning, and value of that vision.
+The program of liberal studies is the unifying element in the curriculum and stands as the firm basis for the various fields of specialization and seeks to help the student develop a broad vision of life and an awareness of the depth, meaning, and value of that vision.